theantichris/go-quiz/README.md

-# go-template
+# go-quiz

- A template Go repository.
+ A simple quiz game written in Go.